forcedotcom/cli/releasenotes/sfdx/README.md

     sfdx whatsnew --version stable-rc
     sfdx whatsnew -v 7.127.0
     ```
-* NEW: Find out who created a package, package version, or package version creation request with the updated output of the following commands, which now include a `Created By` property:
+* NEW: Find out who created a package, package version, or package version creation request with the updated output of the following commands, which now includes a `Created By` property:

     * `force:package:list --verbose`
     * `force:package:version:list --verbose`